aws-samples/aws-iot-fleet-provisioning/README.md

 ## Dependencies of the solution

-### At present, the beta ONLY works in US-EAST-1!!

 In order to run the client solution seamlessly you must configure dependencies in 2 dimensions:
 AWS Console / Edge Device